RHPL History

 About RHPL

-Rochester Hills Public Library is in the City of Rochester and serves the residents of Rochester, Rochester Hills, and Oakland Township.
-The library has a dedicated millage from the voters in Rochester Hills, an auto-renewing contract with the City of Rochester, and Oakland Township has a library board that contracts with RHPL.
+RHPL is located in the City of Rochester and serves the residents of Rochester, Rochester Hills, and Oakland Township.
+The library has a dedicated millage from the voters in Rochester Hills dating back to 1924, and library service is provided to the City of Rochester and Oakland Township through a service contract.

 Mission Statement